 Cultivation Of Apricot

-The apricot being an indigenous species to the continental climate region that experience cold winters can thrive in Mediterranean climates provided that there is enough cool winter weather to allow its dormancy.
+Apricots prefer a continental climate for growth.
 Dry climates are usually the best for the apricot fruits to mature.
 Apricot cultivars are often grafted onto peach or plum rootstocks which help provide growth characteristics for the apricot.
 There are several apricot hybrids including black or purple apricot a mixture of apricot and cherry plum and apriums, plumcots, apriplum or pluots.
 Some apricot cultivars can be self-reliant since they do not need pollinizer trees while others need to be planted in pairs to pollinate.

 Top Apricot Producing Countries